-With available arable land diminishing and others over utilised, hydroponic systems can provide a solution to intensify production and aid the meeting of demand.
+With available arable land diminishing and others over utilized, hydroponic systems can provide a solution to intensify production and aid the meeting on demand.

-Vertical farming represents a new wave of farming techniques that is focused on maximising productivity within a given urban space.
+Vertical farming represents a new wave of farming techniques that are focused on maximizing productivity within a given urban space.
 Within are vertically stacked in “vertical” formations of produce, modern applications of the technology uses high tech controlled environment agriculture that can develop the correct micro climates specific to the desired good.